seemaullal/coduels/WORKFLOW.md

 On Github

 - Create a pull request
-- Notify someone that you have created a pull request
+- Assign it to someone to review
-- Don't branch or work on another feature until the request has been merged into master.
+- Merge it once the reviewer accepts it

 On your local computer